guptashraddha2016/Bigmart-Sales-Data-Analysis---Using-ML/README.md

 # Explaination
 In this file, I took Bigmart sales data. there are multiple independent variables in the dataset and one dependent variable.
 Here i use linear regression algorithm beacuse the type of dependent variable is continous.
+Create a different model and check which model gives a  better accuracy.